 HR Market Update - July 2020

 As we find ourselves in the second half of the year with many people thinking, they can’t wait for this year to be over, I can’t help but wonder what 2021 will look like.
 When COVID-19 started sweeping the world, organisations began creating initiatives to help stop the spread, addressing the need for social distancing, staggering work shifts, downsizing operations, mandatory work-from-home (WFH) where possible, delivering services remotely and lots of other exposure-reducing measures.
 We are by and large fortunate in Australia when we compare our numbers to other nations but what we can’t escape is the deeper financial and emotional impact.
-For many organisations these are undoubtedly the two biggest silent disruptors to their employees day to day.
+For many organisations these are undoubtedly the two biggest silent disruptors to their employees day-to-day.
 And so, the focus for HR has shifted to sustainability – both for the business and for the employees.

-How do we support the workforce and deliver results for the long haul?
+But the question remains, how do we support the workforce and deliver results for the long haul?

 Globally HR professionals are trying to figure out how to balance the needs of the organisation with the needs of the staff against the backdrop of changing health and economic impacts.
 The virtual roundtables we held in July really drove home that organisations and their people have been impacted in their own unique way.